Namco (automobiles): NAMCO (1972)

 The first generation Pony (Pony-Citroën) was produced until 1983; in the meanwhile, the law concerning taxation of similar vehicles had been modified.
 Plans to manufacture other cars under license were not realized and for a moment it seemed that NAMCO would once more be out of business.
 But the company would bounce back, introducing a completely new model, the Pony Super, introduced in 1985.
 The second generation Pony had no connection with Citroën technology and was a much more modern car with Ford engines, coming in a number of versions (950 cc 45 hp, 1100 cc 55 hp, 1300 cc 69 hp and 1600 cc 54 hp diesel, in two- and four-door arrangements).
 It was essentially developed by NAMCO, since Inthelco, a German company also involved in its development, was majority-owned by NAMCO at the time.
 An ambitious plan was made to export the car to the U.S. with a 1900 cc engine via Inthelco as the Desta at a rate of 20,000 per year.
 However, the costs and prospects proved to be grossly miscalculated and the plan was abandoned.
 No matter how improved the new Pony was, it was still a far cry from the needs of the contemporary Greek market made of progressively more affluent and demanding consumers.
 Only a few hundred Pony Super's were built until 1992.

 Once more, though, the company created one more chance for rebirth, as its founders were stubbornly attached to the car-making business.
 So, although they also diversified into imports and trade of vehicles keeping NAMCO alive, they transformed the company into a technology exporter, offering design and construction of vehicle producing miniplants (as an antidote, they argued, to the giant conglomerates created by globalism) together with the Pony and their 4x4 truck technology.
 In 1994, the first Pony Supers produced under license in Bulgaria came out of the assembly plant in that country.

 NAMCO is still alive today, although a shadow of its former self.
 Production of the Pony Super and the trucks never "officially" ended, as the company maintains a factory able to resume production.
 Actually, a "third-generation" Pony (in reality a Pony Super with minor improvements) was introduced in 2003 but never produced.
 Company focus, nonetheless, as was the case with many similar Greek companies, has decisively shifted towards trade and services.

 New era

 The company had announced plans to restart production in 2015, introducing a "new generation Pony".
-The new Pony was to be powered either by a PCM (Peugeot-Citroën Moteurs) or FIAT (1360 cc) engine, featured a USB hub, and retained the main body design of the previous generation Pony.
+The new Pony was to be powered either by a PCM (Peugeot-Citroën Moteurs) or FIAT (1360 cc) engine, and retained the main body design of the previous generation Pony.
 The company had made several announcements, including claims about discussions with companies in Asia, Africa, and South America who had expressed interest in license production of the new model.
 However, none of the above has been materialized to date.